 Screenwriter’s Edge began with a simple observation.

-The problem is rarely imagination.
-It is often softness — a decision that preserves options, a conflict that resets, an ending that arrives before the cost has fully landed.
+More often, it is softness: a decision that preserves options, a conflict that resets, an ending that arrives before the cost has fully landed.

 Not as formula.